 Temperance

-If you seek tranquillity, do less.
+If you seek tranquility, do less.

 In this deck, Temperance is depicted as the Goddess Iris.